RANGANATHAN21/datawhisper/README.md

 ## Thought Process

 ### Why FastAPI + React?
-FastAPI gives built-in Pydantic validation, automatic OpenAPI docs, and async file handling.
-React + Vite keeps the frontend reactive with no boilerplate; Vite's dev proxy eliminates CORS friction.
+FastAPI gives built-in Pydantic validation, automatic OpenAPI docs, and async multipart upload handling.
+React + Vite keeps the frontend small, and Vite's dev proxy removes local CORS friction by forwarding `/api` requests to the backend.

 ### Why Chart.js instead of LIDA?
-LIDA generates visualisations but bundles a heavy toolchain (matplotlib, lida, etc.) and requires code execution on the server — a significant attack surface for user-supplied data.
-Chart.js renders entirely in the browser from a JSON config; the server never executes untrusted code.
-This is both safer and faster.
+LIDA generates visualisations but bundles a heavier toolchain and generally assumes server-side code execution.
+This project instead asks the model for a plain Chart.js config, validates it as JSON, and renders it in the browser.
+That keeps the execution model simpler and reduces backend attack surface.

 ### Why not PandasAI?
 PandasAI executes LLM-generated Python against the actual DataFrame.
 Sandboxing that safely is non-trivial.
-The current approach (schema + sample → structured JSON answer) is fully auditable and doesn't require a sandbox.
+The current approach keeps the model limited to answering from schema/stat/sample context for text responses, or returning structured chart JSON for visualisations.

 ### Data minimisation
 The AI never sees the full dataset.
 It sees schema, statistics, and a bounded sample.
 This reduces cost, latency, and inadvertent PII exposure.